IndiPHARM-CPTL/PopulationPKModels-datahub/T2DM/README.md

 - Population pharmacokinetic model reconstruction
 - Model comparison
-- Pharmacokinetic simulation
+- Pharmacokinetic modeling and simulation
-- Exposure assessment
+- Drug Exposure assessment
-- Model-informed precision dosing research
+- Model-informed precision dosing related research
-- Therapeutic drug monitoring research
+- Therapeutic drug monitoring and PK/PD related research
-- Comparative pharmacology across T2DM therapies

-The repository is intended for **research and educational purposes** and should not be used as a substitute for approved prescribing information or independent clinical judgment.
+The repository is intended for **research and educational purposes** and should not be used as prescribing information or independent clinical decision-making.

 ---

 ## Contributing

-Contributions that improve model reproducibility, documentation, or coverage are welcome.
+Contributions and comments that could improve our models are welcome.

 Examples include: